-SC Supreme Court Shies Away from Public Trust Decision
+SC Supreme Court Will Rehear Our Public Trust Case

 On July 19, 2017, the S.C.
 Supreme Court decided our case challenging the Surface Water Withdrawal Act in favor of mega-farms.
 The opinion was controversial, with a 3-2 split among the justices and varying media coverage: